CIA nominee Gina Haspel faces uphill confirmation battle

 Haspel, 61, would be the first woman to lead the intelligence agency and the first director who worked in the field as a case officer since William Colby in 1973.

-She has never held a political appointment and has never testified in a public setting before the Senate.
+She has never held a political appointment and has never testified publicly before the Senate.
 The lack of information available to the public has drawn the ire of some lawmakers who have questions about some of the most contentious years at the agency.

 Breaking News Emails